2017–18 VCU Rams women's basketball team

-The 2017–18 VCU Rams women's basketball team represents Virginia Commonwealth University during the 2017–18 NCAA Division I women's basketball season.
-The Rams are led by fourth year head coach Beth O'Boyle.
-The Rams are members of the Atlantic 10 Conference and play their home games at the Stuart C. Siegel Center.
+The 2017–18 VCU Rams women's basketball team represented Virginia Commonwealth University during the 2017–18 NCAA Division I women's basketball season.
+The Rams were led by fourth year head coach Beth O'Boyle.
+The Rams were members of the Atlantic 10 Conference and played their home games at the Stuart C. Siegel Center.
 They finished the season 7–23, 8–8 in A-10 play to finish in thirteenth place.
 They lost in the first round of the A-10 women's tournament Saint Joseph's.